tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 > [2,4,6,8,10,12,14,16,18,20]
 ```

-We can also add a preciate to the comprehension
+We can also add a predicate to the comprehension

 ```haskell
 > [x*2 | x <- [1..10], x*2 >= 12]